majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 * Correction or removal of faulty bounding boxes.
 * Skip objects that saturate the detector and cannot be considered ***relevant objects*** or ***scientific objects,*** which will be labelled as ESO (example of saturated object).

-Examples of the labels after the 1 by 1 inspection:
+Examples of the labels linked to the image files after a 1 by 1 inspection of the images:

 <table>